-• if there are permits, the number of permits in the semaphore is decreased by one and the calling thread performs its activity.
-If there is contention, the longest waiting thread will acquire the permit before all other threads.
+- if there are permits, the number of permits in the semaphore is decreased by one and the calling thread performs its activity.
+If there is contention, the longest waiting thread will acquire the permit before all other threads. - if no permits are available, the calling thread blocks until a permit becomes available.
+When a timeout happens during this block, the thread is interrupted.